tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 ### Domain Knowledge/Experience

-It should be a no brainer that the first step should always be to seek insight from analysts and other data scientsts who are already dealing with the data and familiar with it.
-It is critical before embarking on any data discovery journey to alwasy start by asking questions to better understand the purpose of the task (your goal) and gain early insight into the data from the domain experts (business data users , data/business analysists or data scientists) that are closer to the data and deal with it daily.
+It should be a no-brainer that the first step should always be to seek insight from analysts and other data scientists who are already dealing with the data and familiar with it.
+It is critical before embarking on any data discovery journey to always start by asking questions to better understand the purpose of the task (your goal) and gain early insight into the data from the domain experts (business data users , data/business analysts or data scientists) that are closer to the data and deal with it daily.

 #### Getting our data

-For the other four (4) approaches listed above, we will explore these concepts using the classic [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) and implement some of the theories behind testing for linear separabilituy using Python.
+For the other four (4) approaches listed above, we will explore these concepts using the classic [Iris data set](https://archive.ics.uci.edu/ml/datasets/iris) and implement some of the theories behind testing for linear separability using Python.

 Since this is a well known data set we know in advance which classes are linearly separable (domain knowledge/past experiences coming into play here).For our analysis we will use this knowledge to confirm our findings.